grafana/xk6-loki-write/README.md

 Before running a test update the following in the test script:

-1. Set the url field in the CONFIG struct to the Loki you will be sending logs to
+1. Set the url field in the CONFIG struct to the Loki you will be sending logs to.
+The randSeed field is the random value used to initialize the fake log data library.
+By keeping it the same the same logs wil be generated.
 2. Update the `vuSpecs` array in the `setup` function:

    For each VU a new VU specification json object should created and added to the vuSpecs array.
 Each VU specification looks like this: